 Understanding Earwigs

 Before diving into eradication methods, it is essential to understand what earwigs are and why they might be attracted to your environment.
-Earwigs are small insects that belong to the order Dermaptera.
-They thrive in damp environments and are often found in gardens, under rocks, or within mulch.
-Their primary diet consists of decaying plant material and small insects, but they can also cause harm by feeding on live plants.
+Earwigs are small, recognized insect pests that belong to the order Dermaptera.
+Several species can show up around homes and yards, but the European earwig (Forficula auricularia) is a common culprit across North America.
+They thrive in damp environments and are often found in gardens, under rocks, or within mulch on the ground.
+Their habitat preferences include dark, tight spaces with higher surface moisture levels, which is why accumulated earwigs may gather under pots, boards, edging, and other garden objects.

 Signs of an Earwig Infestation